Transient Animation Toolbar

 When loading steady state simulation results from AcuSolve with multiple time steps of output available on disk, the time step is used in place of the actual time.
 For example, if the simulation output time is 50.0 e10, the time annotation and time value in the animation toolbar shows a value of 50.

-"Time" is a global quantity in HyperMesh CFD Post.
+"Time" or "Frequency" is a global quantity in HyperMesh CFD Post.
 There are no concerns associated with this when only a single dataset is loaded.
 However, it does have some implications when working with multiple datasets.

 When working with multiple datasets, the following use cases arise: